hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ##### New Elliptic Curve Node Keys

-Each node will need a new `tssEcKey` pair in addition to the existing RSA key pair.
-The `tssEcKey` pair will be used in the Groth21 algorithm to generate and decrypt `TSS-Messages`.
+Each node will need a new `tssEncryptionKey` pair in addition to the existing RSA key pair.
+The `tssEncryptionKey` pair will be used in the Groth21 algorithm to generate and decrypt `TSS-Messages`.
 These new EC Keys will not be used for signing messages, only for generating the shares.
 It is the share keys that are used to sign messages.
-The public keys of the `tssEcKeys` must be in the address book.
+The public keys of the `tssEncryptionKeys` must be in the address book.

 ##### Groth21 Drawbacks